Madame Jeanette vs Scotch Bonnet: Sauce or Jerk?

 Quick Comparison

-Madame Jeanette measures 100K–350K SHU while Scotch Bonnet registers 100K–350K SHU — roughly equal in heat.
+Madame Jeanette measures 100K–350K SHU while Scotch Bonnet registers 100K–350K SHU.
+Their upper SHU ranges are close enough to treat as the same heat bracket.
 Madame Jeanette is known for its fruity and tropical flavor (C. chinense), while Scotch Bonnet offers fruity and tropical notes (C. chinense).

 Madame Jeanette